 We come across a lot of wonderful and amazing stories, but none have the claim of coming fifth in The Amazing Race back in 2016, like Kurt Gibson.
 His Ultimate Frisbee and old college friend, Brodie Smith, recruited him for the season, which focused on social media celebrities and personalities.
 Kurt’s friend, Brodie, was YouTube famous for his Frisbee trick shot videos.
-Kurt said Brodie had simply called him up and asked if he wanted to be on The Amazing Race.
+Kurt said Brodie had simply called him up and asked if he wanted to be on the show.

 “It was really cool,” Kurt said.
 “I would love to do it again.
 I don’t know if I’ll ever get the opportunity, but certainly would love to do it.”
 Kurt called his time on The Amazing Race a “unique experience,” mentioning that he enjoyed the competition as well as traveling the world.
-It was during his time on The Amazing Race that Kurt revealed his fight with colon cancer in episode 9 of the season to millions of the show’s fans.
+In Episode 9 of the season, Kurt revealed his fight with colon cancer.
 With the outpouring of support that he received during the show, Kurt continues to share his experiences with other cancer patients.

 Kurt was diagnosed with stage III colon cancer at the age of 22, and as of this year celebrated 10 years cancer free.
 “I always say I would never wish cancer on anybody at all, but looking back, sometimes I’m glad that it happened.
 Now I do know the outcome.
 I’m healthy and all that, but I think it really helped change me to be a better person, be more appreciative of life and people, what I have, and that I’m very blessed in many ways.
 Whereas, maybe beforehand, I didn’t necessarily feel that way, or didn’t appreciate those little things, or the big things, in my life, I just think it has changed me in a profound way.”